codeflow2202/deskters/src/pages/index.md

     actions: []
   - title: 10 years have passed
     content: Through Deskters you gained a great boost in social confidence.
-You started training and went in a keto vegan diet.
+You started working out and went in a keto vegan diet.
 Married a beautiful woman, had 3 children and bought a majestic apartment in the city center.
 You are on top of the world.
 One day when walking into a bar you notice a drunk man, laying on the ground completely wasted.
 You could never forget that beard. xxxILovePizzaxxx is there, a destiny way too harsh to withstand.
 Nobody deserves to get that low in life and you feel happy that destiny brought you to click that magic link on a lucky day of 10 years ago.
     image: "/images/photo-1523287562758-66c7fc58967f.jpg"
     actions: []
   section_id: ''